-The time for eulachon eggs to hatch, the timing and duration of the outmigration of eulachon larvae, and the nearshore ocean distribution of larvae depends upon the Columbia River water temperatures and flow.
+The period when eulachon eggs to hatch, the timing and duration of the outmigration of eulachon larvae, and the nearshore ocean distribution of larvae depends upon the Columbia River water temperatures and flow.
 Yolk sac absorption and first feeding stage are critical stages in the development of most fishes.
-Larvae have fully developed sensory, mouth, and gut development at the time of yolk sac absorption, and therefore are capable at that stage to switch to exogenous feeding.
-It is possible that eulachon larvae are capable of surviving for a few days without food after the yolk reserves are depleted; however, at some point the larvae must arrive at an area where they have sufficient prey of the right kind available.
+Larvae have fully developed sensory, mouth, and gut development at the time of yolk sac absorption, and therefore are capable of switching to exogenous feeding.

+It is possible that eulachon larvae are capable of surviving for a few days without food after the yolk reserves are depleted; however, at some point the larvae must arrive at an area where they have suitable and sufficient prey available.
 Therefore, arriving late to the ocean, and not being disbursed well in the ocean, might reduce a eulachon larva's chance of survival.
-During the winter and spring of 2012, water temperatures were relatively cold and flows were above normal, suggesting that the larvae probably arrived in the estuary with yolk sac remaining.
-The water particle residence time in the estuary was below normal which means the larvae likely entered marine waters on time or early.
-The 2012 Columbia River plume was at or near its record size for March through June, suggesting broad dispersal of the eulachon larvae.
-It appears that early life-stage survival was very good for brood year 2012 fish (those returning as Age-5 during 2017).
 During the winter and spring of 2013, water temperatures were relatively warm and flows were about normal, suggesting that some of the larvae arrived in the estuary without yolk sac remaining.
 The water particle residence time in the estuary was above normal which means the larvae may have entered marine waters later than normal, likely all of them with yolk sac absorbed.
-The 2013 Columbia River plume volume varied but was within 25% to 75% of average size for March through June, suggesting a typical dispersal of the eulachon larvae.
-It appears that early life-stage survival was somewhat less than normal for brood year 2013 fish (those returning as Age-4 during 2017).
+The 2013 Columbia River plume volume varied but was within 25% to 75% of average for March through June, suggesting a typical dispersal of the eulachon larvae.
+It appears that early lifestage survival was somewhat less than normal for brood year 2013 fish (those returning as Age 5 during 2018).
 During the winter and spring of 2014, water temperatures were relatively cold and flows were above normal, suggesting that the larvae probably arrived in the estuary with yolk sac remaining.
 The water particle residence time in the estuary was below normal which means the larvae likely entered marine waters on time or early.
 The 2014 Columbia River plume was at its record size for March through June, suggesting a very broad dispersal of the eulachon larvae.
-It appears that early life-stage survival was good for brood year 2014 fish (those returning as Age-3 during 2017).
+It appears that early life-stage survival was good for brood year 2014 fish (those returning as age-4- during 2018).
 During the winter and spring of 2015, water temperatures were quite warm and flows were well below normal, suggesting that most of the larvae arrived in the estuary without yolk sac remaining.
 The water particle residence time in the estuary was above normal and grew longer during the spring, which means that fully button-up larvae entered marine waters later than normal.
-The 2015 Columbia River plume volume was at or near the record smallest size for March through June, suggesting a very poor dispersal of the eulachon larvae.
-It appears that early life-stage survival was less than normal for brood year 2015 fish (those returning as Age-2 during 2017).
+The 2015 Columbia River plume volume was at or near record low for March through June, suggesting a very poor dispersal of the eulachon larvae.
+It appears that early lifestage survival was less than normal for brood year 2015 fish (those returning as Age-3 during 2018).
+During the winter and spring of 2016, water temperatures were warmer than average and flows were below normal, suggesting that the larvae arrived in the estuary with little or no yolk sac remaining.
+The 2016 Columbia River plume volume was minimal early on with a peak in early May suggesting a mostly weak dispersal of eulachon larvae.
+Early life-stage survival would have been less than normal for brood year 2016 fish (those returning at age 2 during 2018).